 Motes and sensor based networks also raise serious issues about privacy and security that will cross the collaborative borders and merge with legislative issues. ie how does one actually displace these in the real world.

-Maps of the future resonding to chemical changes in the atmosphere
+Maps of the future responding to chemical changes in the atmosphere

-Regions and online map of people behind on rent and morgages flagged on google maps.
+Regions and online map of people behind on rent and mortgages flagged on google maps.